 Venice Heritage Inc. (VHI) is a 501(c)(3) organization dedicated to preserving and promoting the Venice, Florida area’s rich cultural heritage, including the surrounding communities of Osprey, Laurel, and Nokomis.

-BREAKING NEWS: A major grant to VHI to complete restoration of the Lord-Higel House
+GREAT NEWS: A major grant to VHI to complete restoration of the Lord-Higel House

 The Ehrhart Family Foundation has donated $30,000 toward restoration of the Lord-Higel House, increasing the total amount raised thus far to more than half the $200K needed to complete the project.